 Credits: 4 ECTS

+This course introduces the main theories of regulatory governance, as well as their policy implications in different fronts.
 Regulation is about making, enforcing and monitoring rules.
-From global governance to local politics, policy instruments based on rules are essential to the activity of political institutions, with a strong impact in most facets of our economies and societies.
+Regulatory governance refers to how rules are introduced as an authoritative policy in markets and societies, which actors and institutions and involved in, and how they are legitimized, contested or adjusted by regulatees.
 While governing by rules is probably a common purpose of any political community, regulation as a mode of governance has grown exponentially in the past three to four decades over the world, connected to the globalization trends and the expansion of the administrative state.
 Such changes have opened multiple spaces for the expansion of regulatory policies and their associated bureaucracies, as well as the involvement of multiple stakeholders and concerned audiences.